pointfreeco/swift-overture/README.md

   - **Are free functions that common in Swift?**

-    It may not seem like it, but free functions are super common in Swift, making Overture super useful!
-A few examples
+    It may not seem like it, but free functions are everywhere in Swift, making Overture extremely useful!
+A few examples:

       - Initializers, like `String.init`.
       - Enum cases with associated values, like `Optional.some`.